realA10001986/Time-Circuits-Display/README.md

 If the **_Use fake power switch_** option is checked in the Config Portal, the device will power-up, initialize everything, but stay quiet and dark.
 Only when the fake "power switch" is activated, the device will visually "power up".
 Likewise, you can also fake "power off" the device using this switch.
 Fake "off" disables the displays, all audio (except the alarm) and the keypad.
 Just like in the movie.

 On Control Boards V1.3 and later, there is a dedicated header labeled "Fake PWR" to connect the switch to.
-The pins to be shortened by the switch are labeled "GND" and "PWR Trigger":
+The pins to be shorted by the switch are labeled "GND" and "PWR Trigger":

 ![pwr_trigger](img/fakepwr.jpg)

-On earlier Control Boards (1.2 and below), the switch needs shorten the pins labeled "IO13" and "GND" as shown here: (The pin headers are not present on original boards)
+On earlier Control Boards (1.2 and below), the switch needs short the pins labeled "IO13" and "GND" as shown here: (The pin headers are not present on original boards)

 ![pwr_trigger1_2](img/fakepwr12.jpg)